 I want to quickly explain what are soldiers are dealing with is a forty plus year old weapons system (assault rifle) that uses a direct gas tube to cycle through ammunition.
 When a bullet is fired the weapon redirects the propellant gas to push back the bolt and reload the rifle.
 The gas used to cycle the weapon is very hot and very clean meaning in perfect conditions the firearm needs to be cleaned very often to insure reliability.
 Now put that gun in desert conditions with the dust making it's way into the weapon, now combine the dust and dirt with the hot gasses heating up the internal components and you will get a gun waiting to fail on you.
-Think we can find something better, well what if I told you our military spent more than 30 million to find a solution and found it but they are still using the Colt M4 and M16 a forty plus year system.
+Think we can find something better, well what if I told you our military spent more than 30 million to find a

 In the Fall of 2007 the Heckler & Koch XM8, Fabric Nationale SCAR, Heckler & Koch 416, and the current Military issue Colt M4 were in a dust test.
 The H&K XM8 is the firearm the US military spent More than 30 million developing to replace the Colt M4.
 In the dust test all of the weapons were put in the same conditions and fired 60,000 bullets, they were judged by how many stoppages each weapon had.
 The XM8 had 127 stoppages, the FN SCAR had 226, the H&K 416 had 233, and the Colt M4 came in last with 882 stoppages that is nearly 7 times worse than the XM8.
 The military has said it would cost too much to move to a new weapons system and the soldiers feel fine with the M4.
 I think if you were to talk to any veteran that when a gun jams on a soldier it can often cost them their lives, so what should really be the cost we pay.